-Notes: In the Table 13 and Part B
+Notes: In the Table 13, Part A and B

 a Angular positions are indicated for right-hand traffic.

 b The photometric requirements for each single measuring point or line (angular position) of this lighting function apply to half of the sum of the respective measured values from all lighting units of the system applied for this function.
 In case of class ADB for vehicle of category L3, not being part of a matched pair, this provision does not apply.